Zequez/FactorioMods/README.md

 ## API to get mods

-The API it's basically adding `.json` to the end of any URL.
-Not really a proper API but good enough.
+The API and the API documentation are a WIP, but some features are already working and some basic docs are already here:

+The API lives in [api.factoriomods.com](http://api.factoriomods.com), going there you can see list of available URLs (authors and users APIs not working yet)

-You can get a list of mods by calling [/mods.json](http://factoriomods.com/mods.json) or by calling [/mods/mod-name.json](http://www.factoriomods.com/mods/torches.json).
+You can get a list of mods by calling [/mods](http://api.factoriomods.com/mods) or by calling [/mods/{mod}](http://api.factoriomods.com/mods/torches).
 The first one returns an array, and the later, a single object.
+Or [/mods?names=mod-name,mod-name2,another-mod](http://api.factoriomods.com/mods?names=mod-name,mod-name2,another-mod)

 The structure of the mods given by the API is the following: